godalming123/common-assembly/docs.md

   - Can be accessed from any file that is both:
     - Within the same directory as the definition or a parent directory of the definition
     - Within the same module as the definition
-- Definitions from other modules would be accessable under a prefix if they are imported in the file that is accessing the definition and marked as `public` at the definition
+- Definitions from other modules would be accessible under a prefix if they are imported in the file that is accessing the definition and marked as `public` at the definition
 - If a definition has unnecersarry permissions, the compiler would show a warning